Support for Small Business Owners Struggling During the COVID 19 Pandemic

 Relief for Small Business Government Contractors

-Federal agencies may now modify terms and conditions of a contract to reimburse contractors at a billing rate of up to 40 hours per week of any paid leave, including sick leave.
+If you are a government contractor, there are a number of ways that Congress has provided relief and protection for your business.
+Agencies will be able to modify terms and conditions of a contract and to reimburse contractors at a billing rate of up to 40 hours per week of any paid leave, including sick leave.
 The contractors eligible are those whose employees or subcontractors cannot perform work on site and cannot telework due to federal facilities closing because of COVID-19.
-Small businesses are encouraged to work with their contracting officer and the agency’s Office of Small and Disadvantaged Business Utilization (OSDBU).
+If you need additional assistance, please reach out to your local Small Business Development Center or SBA District Office.

 Small business owners seeking more information regarding the programs passed or changed in the CARES Act can click here for answers to frequently asked questions.
 The Senate Committee on Small Business and Entrepreneurship’s website also has additional resources on the CARES Act and SBA programing available here.
 More information on tax credits and other business assistance available through SBA or the Treasury Department is available here.